 CTE S Standards and Benchmarks FS-M/LA NGSSS-Sci 10.0 Demonstrate an understanding and application of technology in the workplace - the student will be able to: 10.07 Prepare a document using database software.
 10.08 Prepare a document using spreadsheet software.
 10.09 Produce a report, which includes graphs, charts, and/or tables.
 10.10 Evaluate a specific company's policy for insuring security and protection of computerized data.
 10.11 Compare and contrast emerging technologies.
 11.0 Demonstrate an understanding of the role of management and marketing in the decision making process for different work situations - the student will be able to: 11.13 Explain impact on and uses of the Internet in marketing products and services.
 11.14 Describe differences between horizontally and vertically (traditionally) organized companies.
 11.15 Describe how a company organizes its departments/divisions.
-11.16 Differentiate between roles and responsibilities of top executives and those of lower- level managers.
+11.16 Differentiate between roles and responsibilities of top executives and those of lower-level managers.
 11.17 Identify and describe the four basic categories of resources management is responsible for coordinating (e.g., human, financial, material, information).
 11.18 Name and define functions of management (e.g., planning, organizing, staffing, directing, controlling).
 11.19 Analyze management techniques used by effective managers.
 11.20 Identify, compare, and contrast various employee motivational programs.
 11.21 Explain how motivation, leadership, and communication influence people within an organization.
 11.22 Describe methods used in training and development.
 11.23 Discuss importance of a manager's philosophy of management in creating a positive work environment.
 11.24 Discuss role and importance of a performance appraisal.
 11.25 Identify key components of a company's "mission statement."
 12.0 Demonstrate and apply an understanding of entrepreneurship principles - the student will able to:

-CTE Standar ds and Benchmarks FS-M/LA NGSSS-Sci 12.01 Define entrepreneurship and explain its role in the free enterprise system.
+E Standar ds and Benchmarks FS-M/LA NGSSS-Sci 12.01 Define entrepreneurship and explain its role in the free enterprise system.
 12.02 Identify various types of business ownership and list the advantages and disadvantages of each.
 12.03 Identify and discuss the personality traits and abilities of a successful entrepreneur (e.g., versatility, adaptability).
 12.04 Interpret meaning of achievement motivation and the importance of independence to the entrepreneur.
 12.05 Identify risks affecting the entrepreneur.
 12.06 Identify strategies and methods for generating a business idea.
 12.07 Identify principles of marketing, selling, financing, and pricing pertinent to entrepreneurship.
 12.08 Identify steps necessary to plan and start a business (e.g., evaluate need, site selection, marketing plan, financial plan, management plan).
-12.09 Identify resources available to assist the new entrepreneur [e.g., Small Business Administration (SBA), Service Corp. of Retired Executives (SCORE)] 12.10 Identify types and sources of government regulations and taxes that may affect a business.
+12.09 12.10 Identify types and sources of government regulations and taxes that may affect a business.
 12.11 Identify communication and technology skills used in entrepreneurship.
 12.12 Compare business failure/success rates in different industries.

-Course Title:Diversified Career Technology ManagementCourse Number:8303030Course Credit:1
+Course Title: Diversified Career Technology Management